mcc-us/bookkeeping/_pages/chap01.accounting-cycle.md

 ## 2. Record Transactions To Journal

 - Entries should have three lines: debit, credit and description lines.
+- The journal is the record of first entry.

 ![example journal entry](/assets/mc-graw-accounting-course/images/example.journal.entry.png)